Meet Edison – An exciting new educational robotics system. Classroom ready with loads of free downloadable teacher resources.

 Free downloadable resources

 Check out our great range of Edison resources, which can be downloaded for free!
-These include line mats, EdBooks with new barcodes and functions, the latest version of EdWare programming software and lesson plans.
+Resources available include:

 You’re a programmer